 Masters of Health Administration in New Mexico

 Baby boomers are reaching the age where they are going to need qualified healthcare providers to help prevent and treat medical conditions.
-According to the Bureau of Labor Statistics (BLS), not only is there a need to retain current medical professionals, but there is also a need for a large number of new professionals, especially in health care support jobs (U.S. News & World Report).
+According to the Bureau of Labor Statistics (BLS), not only is there a need to retain current medical professionals, but there is also a need for a large number of new professionals, especially in health care support jobs.

 If you already have an undergraduate degree in the health sciences field and are looking to expand your knowledge and attain a higher position, a Master’s Degree in Health Administration (MHA) is something that you may seriously want to consider.
 Contact the schools you see below that offer a Master’s in Health Admin degree in New Mexico that interests you.

 While you may be able to gain employment with just a bachelor’s degree, graduate degrees in healthcare and healthcare administration are becoming more commonplace and are unlikely to go to waste.
-The Bureau of Labor Statistics estimates that jobs in health care administration could grow at a rate of 23 percent from 2012 to 2022.
+Jobs in New Mexico’s healthcare administration field are projected to grow by 15 percent between 2018 and 2028.

 New Mexico is an education-friendly state, especially when it comes to health care fields.
 Scholarships are often offered to students by hospitals, non-profit organizations, healthcare employees and community organizations.

 A few of the places that offer scholarships include Artesia General Hospital, Memorial Medical Center, and Gila Regional Medical Center.
 Additionally, there are other financial aid options available including student loans, workplace tuition assistance and military benefits (if applicable).
-Full-time students can expect to pay anywhere from $246.85 per credit hour for New Mexico residents to $833.42 per credit hour for non-residents (UNM).
-Health Care Administrators can earn anywhere from $88,600 to $175,000 per year, based on qualifications (O*Net, 2014).
+Health care administrators in New Mexico earn an average of $128,250 annually.

 Choosing a school to continue your education can be a challenge and many schools have varying requirements for admissions.
 Most of the programs require at least a bachelor’s degree, but it may not have to be in a healthcare related field.
 In fact, having a degree in another field could prove to be advantageous since health care administrators work with a number of different industries.